 2014 has our camper trip in the United States and 2016 another camper trip in New Zealand, nothing to do with boats but a lot of fun.

 Many of the better photographs were taken by Vivienne Whiffen, Chief Mate and professional photographer; see her website at www.viviennewhiffen.com

 Cimarron was built by Altena in 1990.
 A Dutch steel single screw motor yacht with a 135hp Ford Lehman engine, Kalkman bow thruster and Ruggerini generator.
-A Rogue Wave WiFi aerial and router assists communications with the internet.
+A laptop with PC Navigo and GPS, ICOM A.I.S. class B transceiver, V.H.F., Lowrance chart plotter and echo sounder help with navigation.
+A Rogue Wave WiFi aerial and router enables communications with the internet.
 Satellite television is provided by a Ten Haaft Oyster V automatic dish.
-A laptop with PC Navigo, V.H.F., Lowrance chart plotter and echo sounder complete the picture.

 She is 13.8m x 4.1m x 1.25m draft.
 With an air draft of 3.2m with canopy and mast down she can travel most rivers and canals in Continental Europe.
 An inflatable boat with a 4hp Mercury outboard helps enjoyment of smaller waterways.